 While airlines celebrate and publicize these SkyTrax rankings, you should take them with a grain of salt.
-The company doesn't provide much detail on its methodology for picking winners – plus, it's a major consulting firm for the same airlines it ranks, leading to concern that clients get a boost in the final results.
+The company doesn't provide much detail on its methodology for picking winners – plus, it's a major consulting firm for the same airlines it ranks, leading to concern that its high-paying clients get a boost in the final results.

 - Best Ranked U.S. Carriers